 The superintendent is responsible for the formation and operation of the DEAC.
 The superintendent must decide how to use the advice provided by this committee and which DEAC decisions should be adopted by the district.
 The superintendent should clearly communicate the DEAC role in providing feedback.

-On a regular basis, the Department, in consultation with the AchieveNJ Advisory Committee, will provide possible agenda items for districts to consider using for their DEACs.
+On a regular basis, the Department, in consultation with the AchieveNJ Advisory Committee, will provide agenda items for districts to consider using in their DEAC meetings.
 The Department welcomes feedback from districts regarding the usefulness of this item and suggestions to improve it.

 5) Discuss FAQs